jhuckaby/pixl-server-storage/docs/Transactions.md

 The idea here is that no matter where a crash or sudden power loss occurs during the commit process, a full rollback can always be achieved.
 The actual changes on the main storage system are only made once the rollback log is fully written and flushed to disk, and the log itself is only deleted when the record changes are also made (and flushed, where possible).

 This is not a 100% guarantee of data durability, as corruption can happen during a crash or power loss.
 The rollback log may only be partially written, or corrupted in some way where a replay is not possible.
-This can happen because fsync calls are not guaranteed on all operating systems, filesystems or disk media (e.g. certain SSDs), and really all bets are off if you are using S3 or Couchbase for primary storage.
+This can happen because fsync calls are not guaranteed on all operating systems, filesystems or disk media (e.g. certain SSDs), and really all bets are off if you are using S3 for primary storage.

 Basically it's all just a big crap shoot, but we're trying to cover as many error cases as possible.